k10sj02/thedataplaybook/content/posts/objectOrientedprogrammming.md

 Surprisingly, many analysts either **never learn OOP theory** or only encounter it after they’ve already become proficient in Python.

 I wish I had learned about OOP from the beginning.
-As someone who grew up switching between languages—English, Creole, Spanish, and French—learning the “linguistics” of Python felt familiar.
+As someone who grew up switching between languages, learning the “linguistics” of Python felt familiar.
 Just as recognizing patterns and exceptions made it easier to learn new spoken languages, understanding OOP patterns helped deepen my knowledge of Python.

 ## **What is Object-Oriented Programming (OOP)?**